AugustHao/Augusts_R_beginner_workshop/Topics/04_Basic_data_cleaning_and_organising_in_R/Basic_data_cleaning_and_organising_in_R.md

 </table>

-Worth to note that factors are not formally a type of data, but simply data with levels assoicated with them, if you don't know what factors are, please check out some of the tutorials I've linked.
+Worth to note that factors are not formally a type of data, but simply data with levels associated with them, if you don't know what factors are, please check out some of the tutorials I've linked.

 data type problems